-In the MSS install directory, you can find a sub-directory 'recordCalls'.
+In the miniSIPServer AppData directory, you can find a subdirectory 'recordCalls'.
 All recorded calls will be saved in such directory.
-Each local user will have their own sub-directory.
-For example, All calls of local user "100" will be saved in the sub-directory "recordCalls/100".
+Each local user will have its own subdirectory.
+For example, All calls of local user "100" will be saved in the subdirectory "recordCalls/100".

 If local user or external line is configured with "call recording", all of their media streams will be sent to MSS firstly, it is heavy for server to process them, so you can not try to record too many targets.

 To record calls, all SIP clients/gateways MUST support G711a(PCMA) audio codec or G711u(PCMU) audio codec.
 MSS cannot support other audio codec when recording calls.